sad woman sitting on couch - how to overcome emotional painPin

 When I tell you you’re not alone, I’m not joking.
 There are many more women out there just like you who are suffering and need to learn how to overcome emotional pain.

-Support groups are a great place to meet like minded individuals that you can freely and openly talk about your painful experience with people who understand and get you.
+Support groups are a great place to meet like-minded individuals so that you can freely and openly talk about your painful experience with people who understand and get you.

 You can even Google to see if there are groups in your area.